-For information regarding the treatment process, tours, future system plans, or how to participate in decisions concerning your drinking water please call the Utility Office 740-964-6275.
+For information regarding the treatment process, tours, future system plans, or how to participate in decisions concerning your drinking water please call Office the Utility at 740-964-6275.
 Concerns about the water system may also be addressed at the City Council Meetings, which are held on the 1st and 3rd Monday's of each month at 7:00 pm in Council Chambers located at 621 W. Broad Street, Pataskala Ohio.